Valentine's Day Fruity Dessert

 - Make crumbs out of the biscuits or cookies by putting them in cellophane.
 Seal the cellophane and roll a rolling pin on top until the biscuits are fine enough for your taste.
 Put the crumbs in a bowl.

-- Add the peanut butter to the biscuit crumbs and combine them together, forming them into a paste.
+- Add the peanut butter to the biscuit crumbs and combine them together, forming a paste.

 - Divide the peanut butter and biscuit paste in half.
 Put each half into two non-stick heart springforms.
 Press the paste on the bottom of the springform and put them in the refrigerator while you are working with the mango mixture.